 Infographic posters provide additional information to engage learners of all ages.
-Posters (18" x 24") are available for purchase: as a twelveposter set (one of each practice each year) in print or download; as individual posters, download only.
-For more information, see page 6.
+Posters (18" x 24") are available for purchase: as a nine-poster set (one of each practice each year) in print or download; as individual posters, download only, at bit.ly /FMInfographicPosters.